smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

   </param>
   <param name="isSubscribed" type="Boolean" mandatory="false" >
     <description>Is a conditional-mandatory parameter: must be returned in case "subscribe" parameter was present in the related request.
-    if "true" - the "moduleType" from request is successfully subscribed and  the head unit will send onInteriorVehicleData notifications for the moduleDescription. if "false" - the "moduleType" from request is either unsubscribed or failed to subscribe.</description>
+    if "true" - the "moduleType" from request is successfully subscribed and  the head unit will send OnInteriorVehicleData notifications for the moduleDescription. if "false" - the "moduleType" from request is either unsubscribed or failed to subscribe.</description>
   </param>
 </function>